One of life’s irrefutable truths is that nothing lasts forever. Not even a Price Pfister faucet.

 Refitting the Pfister Faucet Handles

-It’s now time to refit the handles into place.
+- Place handles on and tighten by hand.
 If you didn’t need to use a Phillips head screwdriver to remove any screws to loosen them, simply tighten the handles by turning them clockwise until they’re tight.

 Once the handles are back in place, turn the water supply back on and test that the faucet is no longer leaking and/or the faucet handles are no longer stiff.